piyush-g0enka/MCAP_Data_Visualizer/README.md

 ### STEPS TO RUN THE DOCKER CONTAINER (Ubuntu)

-First, download the mcap-visualizer.tar file in a folder.
+First create a docker container with the given DockerFile and source files.
+Then download the mcap-visualizer.tar file in a folder.
 Then follow the below steps to run the container

 #### use sudo if there are permission issues